Reconstructive Procedures

 Introduction

-As facial plastic and reconstructive surgeon, Dr. Scott Thompson and Dr. Douglas Henstrom offer a variety of reconstructive procedures and enjoy helping those concerned with abnormalities of the face, often caused by genetics, trauma, cancer, and facial paralysis.
+As facial plastic and reconstructive surgeon, Drs.
+Thompson, Henstrom, and Manning offer a variety of reconstructive procedures and enjoy helping those concerned with abnormalities of the face, often caused by genetics, trauma, cancer, and facial paralysis.
 Read more on the following conditions below.

 Congenital Deformities

-Dr. Thompson also specializes in reconstruction of the face and sees patients with many congenital deformities, such as cleft lip repair & microtia.
+Our surgeons also specialize in reconstruction of the face and see patients with many congenital deformities, such as cleft lip repair & microtia.
+They participate in multiple medical missions each year to third-world countries like Vietnam and Guatemala to help so many individuals have a better quality of life.

 Facial Nerve Repair